tvklabs/ready4zno/README.md

-# ready4zno
+# ready4zno.github.io
-The repository contains information about mobile applications for teaching schoolchildren.
+It contains information about mobile applications.